 Figure 24.
-GPS Model: Original Data (Left) and Smoothed Data (Right)
+GPS Model: Original Data (Left) and Smoothed Data (Right).

 Discussion

-Road sampling data is critical for the use of the MDC method for identifying non-holonomic boundary constraints on target road paths. erial data and LIDAR or survey data are two methods discussed herein.
+Road sampling data is critical to use the MDC method for identifying non-holonomic boundary constraints on target road paths.
+Aerial data and LIDAR or survey data are two methods discussed herein.

 Aerial or Satellite Photography

 Similar to Google Earth, this method requires identification (either manually or through software) of the lane.
 This method may be easily integrated into machine learning applications to preselect estimated road geometries without manual selection.
 The principal disadvantage from this method is susceptibility to error around unclear lane markings, such as adjacent to heavy tree foliage, road segments under construction, or roads affected by environmental effects.
-Furthermore, care must be taken to identify changes to the road network caused by road construction including additional lanes or closed lanes.
+Furthermore, care must be taken to identify changes to the road network caused by road construction, including additional lanes or closed lanes.

 Survey, LIDAR, or Photogrammetry Point Clouds